 As the search logic was already there in the app, I had the luxury of time to experiment with the animation APIs of the platform and add some liveness into my app.

 The idea was to create a transition that links two screens together; the home screen of the app where the Search bar can be found and the Search screen where the search magic happens.

-From a design point of view, I wanted the transition to be as seemingness as possible so that the user can focus on searching without having the feeling that they are looking at a new screen.
+From a design point of view, I wanted the transition to be as seamless as possible so that the user can focus on searching without having the feeling that they are looking at a new screen.
 From a developer point of view though, the two screens (Activities) had to stay separate.
-Each Activity handles their own responsibilities and having to combine them would be a complete nightmare for maintenance purposes.
+Each Activity handles its own responsibilities and having to combine them would be a complete nightmare for maintenance purposes.

 As this was my first time playing with Transitions I had some reading to do.
-I found Nick Butcher’s and Ben Weiss’s Meaningful motion talk to be really helpful understanding how the new API works and the slides were (and still are) my go-to cheatsheet for anything Transition related.
+I found Nick Butcher’s and Ben Weiss’ Meaningful motion talk to be really helpful understanding how the new API works and the slides were (and still are) my go-to cheatsheet for anything Transition related.

 A similar effect of what I wanted to achieve can also be found in the stock Android’s Phone app.
 As soon as the user taps on the search bar, the current screen fades away, the search bar expands, and the user is ready to start searching.

 Unfortunately, the implementation of the app is done differently from what I was expecting.
 Everything is done in one single activity.
 Even though that could work, I don’t like combining multiple responsibilities together, so that I can be more flexible in updating the design of the app in the future.
 Even though the implementation wasn’t exactly what I wanted it to be, I got a good idea what my next steps should be.